alexenson/ec2-elb-for-beginners/README.md

 **Explanation of the code:**

-This line will update the system with the latest patches.  -> yum update -y Then we will install httpd the Apache webserver. -> yum install -y httpd
+This line will update the system with the latest patches.  -> yum update -y <br>
+Then we will install httpd the Apache webserver. -> yum install -y httpd

 Then using the system control we will start the Apache webserver and enable it so it starts again after a reboot. <br>